Imagine, three cabins, nestled in the forest, steps from the lake.

 As you turn onto the dirt road that is Island Road, the first thing you come to is Wallis Cove Rd (on the right).
 That is where these three delightful cabins reside.
 Each was hand-crafted by Charles (Charlie to the natives) Church.
 They were designed by him and meant to last for a very long time.
 The timber used to build each cabin was harvested from the surrounding forest.
 Choice trees were selected and milled in the sawmill owned by the Church family.

 Charlie built these cabins over 50 years ago, to help afford to maintain the beautiful 100 acres of forest they reside in.
-People used to say to him, "Charlie, you could make a million bucks if you sold this land."
+People used to say to him, "Charlie, you could make a million bucks if you sold some of this land."
 Charlie's reply?
 "Do you know what I would do with a million bucks?
-I would buy land!"
+I would buy more forest!"

 When you spend time here at Wallis Cove you will feel the delight of the seclusion of the area.
-Charlie's love of the land continues!
+Charlie's love of the land lives on!

 Cabins 1 and 2 - the Loft Cabins